NL Common Ground

 Variations

-When the standard Common Ground logo is used, the material should follow the campaign style, and the NL Oranda logo must also be included in the same material.
-If not, the Common Ground logo with the NL circle and Oranda integrated should be used.
+When the standard Common Ground logo is used, the material should follow the campaign style, and the NL Branding logo must also be included in the same material.
+If it is not, the Common Ground logo with the NL Branding logo and 'Oranda' integrated should be used.

 12